encarsia/mastoarchive2html/README.md

 * is set to *True* by default, use this option to suppress links to boosted posts

 ## PAGE RESULT
-* posts are duped into a single page starting with the oldest divided by a horizontal line
+* posts are dumped into a single page starting with the oldest divided by a horizontal line
 * images and videos are set to a width of 600px
 * the background color of media descriptions is "lightblue"
 * the background color of links is "lightgreen"
 * CWs are ignored, content is displayed just normally
+* an existing output page will be overwritten